dashevo/dpp-spec/README.md

 JSONSchema specification, using pre-defined JSON Schemas and meta-schemas which are currently available at: <https://github.com/dashevo/dpp-schemas/>.

-In addition to adherance to pre-defined JSON Schemata, we also define rules for hashing and serialization of these objects.
+In addition to adherence to pre-defined JSON Schemata, we also define rules for hashing and serialization of these objects.

 The included meta-schemas allow for creation of conforming schemas (called